Aeroflot Flight 3012

-Aeroflot Flight 3012, on 31 December 1970, was a domestic Aeroflot scheduled flight from Leningrad to Yerevan by an Ilyushin Il-18 which crashed during takeoff.
+Aeroflot Flight 3012 was a domestic Aeroflot scheduled flight from Leningrad to Yerevan by an Ilyushin Il-18 that, on 31 December 1970, crashed during takeoff.

 Attempts were made to hush up the crash, but a week after the event it was reported via westen airlines who had heard of it from Aeroflot personnel.
-Early reports stated all 88 people onboard were killed.
+Early reports stated all 88 people on board were killed.
 The Russian investigation states six of the 86 people on board were killed.

 Aircraft and occupants

 The aircraft was an approximately nine-year-old Ilyushin Il-18V (registration CCCP-75773, construction number 182004505) equipped with four Ivchenko AI-20 engines.

 Accident

 The Il-18 climbed unusually steeply and began rolling from side to side, maintaining an altitude of 30–50 m for the first 2,500 m of flight.
 It then banked to the right and began losing altitude.
 The aircraft then struck a snow-covered field with its tail.
 The aircraft which was flying at a critical angle of attack, impacted nose-first and slid another 210 m.